Revit: Creating legends automatically with LeGen

 Life Before LeGen

 Traditionally, creating your legend views has always been a pain and a waste of time.
-The typical workflow required you to create a legend view manually and inside this legend view you would need to create as many filled regions and duplicate as many a filled region types as the amount of elements you wanted to represent in your legend.
+The typical workflow required you to create a legend view manually and inside this legend view you would need to create as many filled regions as the amount of elements you wanted to represent in your legend.
 Then, you needed to write down the text of each legend entry by hand, weather the text be the filter’s name or some parameter stored in the element.
 When finally this task was finished, you would have to be very careful of any changes made in your model as the information displayed in your legend now has no link whatsoever with the model, and any change must be tracked and reflected manually in the legend view.

 As you can see, this workflow is very prone to error and definitely not a BIMish approach… This is why, at Camilion we developed LeGen: a Legend Generator that will allow you to effortlessly create and maintain all your legend views automatically with a couple of clicks.